megaphone image

 Happily, in response to this information about how FAFSA order was being used by some colleges, the Department of Education removed the ability of colleges to see either their placement or the other colleges listed on your FAFSA.
 You will still see rumors floating around the internet about the FAFSA order being used in nefarious ways, but this information is very outdated.
 Colleges today have no ability to see other colleges listed on your FAFSA, nor the order in which they are listed.

 Therefore, it usually makes absolutely no difference how you list schools on your FAFSA.
 There are, however, a handful of states, including Massachusetts, where the order in which you list colleges could make a difference for state financial aid purposes.
-(For the record, the other states are: Connecticut, Illinois, Michigan, Pennsylvania, South Carolina, Vermont, and West Virginia).
+(For the record, other states include: Connecticut, Illinois, Michigan, Pennsylvania, South Carolina, and Vermont).

 If you qualify for a MassGrant (the most common form of Massachusetts state aid), that grant will, by default, be disbursed to the first eligible college listed on your FAFSA.
 Colleges eligible for the MassGrant include all state-approved public and private colleges in Massachusetts that award undergraduate degrees (as well as similar colleges in Vermont, Pennsylvania, and Washington, DC—localities that share reciprocity agreements with the Commonwealth of Massachusetts).